gidra5/uni/obsidian_vault/Lambda Calculus/Characteristics.md

 8. How does it describe what values are stored in variable?
 9. How does it describe how given values can be used?
 10. How does it describe interaction with environment?
+11. Ad-hoc polymorphism coherence - Every different valid typing derivation for a program leads to a resulting program that has the same dynamic semantics.

 Given a value we want to know:
 1. How it is stored (for example with algebraic types)